 When it works, the quality of the prints is good, but for all the marketing spiel about out of the box functionality, the Creatr is more of a tinkerer’s printer than an easy to use novice build.
-It is capable of quality prints, but it requires a lot of software tuning (extruder and bed temperature, printing speed rates, model slicing, etc.) to get right and anyone without extensive knowledge of a Repetier-Host slicer will pull their hair out in frustration.
+It is capable of quality prints, but it needs a lot of software tuning (extruder and bed temperature, printing speed rates, model slicing, etc.) to get right and anyone without advanced knowledge of a Repetier-Host slicer will pull their hair out in frustration.
 The dual extrusion works, but as above takes a lot of tuning to get right.

-The print stickers work well and are a welcome change from the customary use of blue painter’s tape, and with equal if not better overall results.
+The print stickers work well and are a welcome change from the customary use of blue painter’s tape, and with equal if not even better overall results.
 The only issue is that one sticker doesn’t cover the whole build surface so you’ll need to fashion an extra strip from another sheet to cover the gap.

-The extruder pre-heats pretty rapidly, but the Creatr struggles to heat the bed, and it can take a significant amount of time, not to say energy, which translates into extra cost on your power bill at the end of the month.
+The extruder pre-heats pretty rapidly, but the Creatr struggles to heat the bed, and it can take a significant amount of time, not to mention energy, which translates into extra cost on your power bill at the end of the month.

 The angle of the extruders and the way they are housed in the center of a chunky, concealing metal case (fans, motors, and all) masks the first layers of filament during the printing process significantly hindering monitoring.